 Anyone who engages in sports on a regular basis will know how it all starts; the age at when you start doing it intensively.
 For me, that age was 10.
 I had joined the school’s handball team, but I was one of the worst players and was so useless that you were better off passing the ball to the opposition than me.
 But I was passionate, and I just couldn’t wait for practice sessions twice a week after school.
 Saturday’s were game days, and I used to pretend to be sick every time the coach used to ask us to warm up.
 Nevertheless, I loved it!
 15 minutes into the game, and I would give my all to it.
 A few years, lots of practice, and some biological changes later saw me turn into a pretty decent handball player.

 Life isn’t fair, though, and everything isn’t rainbows and sunshine all the time.
 A few months after my first practice I started to feel pain in my fits, especially in my heel and arch areas.
-This was mainly when I was running so I had to eventually stop going to my handball practice sessions.
-It not only made me sad, but I was also afraid of running now.
+This was mainly when I was barefoot running so I had to eventually stop going to my handball practice sessions.
+It not only made me sad, but I was also afraid of barefoot running now.

 So my mum and dad took me to an orthopedic who suggested that I get X-Rayed after looking at my fits.
-The orthopedic looked at my X-Rays and figured immediately that I had Flatfoot and recommended that I get some good orthopedic insoles if I wanted to walk properly.
+The orthopedic looked at my X-Rays and figured immediately that I had Flatfoot pain and recommended that I get some good orthopedic insoles if I wanted to walk properly.
 From that day till 20 years later, I bought new insoles every year.
 I had to get the insoles checked every six months and had to follow the store expert’s recommendations.
 He used to suggest that I wear the most advanced insole (and most expensive, of course) because my fits could only be sustained by the best gear in order to keep me running, or I’ll surely damage my already defective bone structure.

 Now it should be noted that the insole and expert’s suggestions did seem to help me back then, but most amazingly, whatever the problem was, it wasn’t Flatfoot!
 It never was.
 My fits were a bit flat and wider than normal, but I never had any kind of flatfoot whatsoever.